Q. What is CAPS and why is it important?

 Q. Safety is a concern in any shower, but we think looks are just as important.
 Will we have to choose between safety and beauty?

 A. In our minds, safety, accessibility, and durability should not have to look institutional.
 Our showers come in an array of simulated tile or smooth finishes.
 Showers are available in up to five different base colors, along with countless combinations of color accents to choose from.
 Plus, we now offer Designer Series showers that have real tile or stone accents inlay-ed into the gelcoat walls.
 With over 400 models to choose from, we expect that you will find a shower or tub that suits your decor and tastes.

 Q. Can grab bars and shower seats be installed in my shower at some point?

 A. Yes.
-All Best Bath products are constructed with laminate wood core walls, making them strong enough to install grab bars anywhere on the shower wall with screws.
+All Best Bath products are constructed with laminate wood core walls, making them strong enough to install grab bars anywhere on the shower wall with screws which is perfect for this small modern bathroom design.
 No additional structural backing needs to be built into the backing walls or studs.
 As long as your shower seat has swing down legs to transfer the weight to the floor, it can be installed in the shower as well.
 Note that cantilever-type seats may not be installed.